Solutions To Common Dental Problems

 - Gum disease (periodontal disease)

-- Bacteria on your tongue
+- Bacteria buildup on the tongue

-- Infection
+- Infections

-- Underlying disease
+- Underlying health conditions

-- Smoking and tobacco
+- Smoking and tobacco use

-- Mouth, nose and throat infections
+- Mouth, nose, or throat infections

 There are a range of treatment options that may help alleviate your bad breath: